Eng4SJ/Scabbard/readme.md

 ## Ethics/Social Justice Concerns

-+ This project toes a fine line between overaggressive censorship and permissive facilitating of aggressors.
++ This project toes a fine line between overaggressive sexshaming and permissive facilitating of aggressors.
+Care must be taken to respect the significance of images that, despite triggering this tool's classifier, have broader cultural significance, often referred to as iconic.
+Handling this will require nuance.
 + Note that because of the background and identity of the project proposer, this proposal indubitably fails to account for a multitude of forms or harassment.
 No list I have provided is complete; it's of the utmost importance that the tool is accounting for needs as broadly as possible rather than merely those I or the engineers of the project are aware of off the tops of our heads.
 This will require actively seeking out the problems faced by and perspective of people unlike you.

 ## Provided Materials & Recommended Research Topics